swagath09/CareerLens/README.md

 # CareerLens AI 🚀

-CareerLens AI is an intelligent resume analysis platform designed to help students and job seekers evaluate resume quality, identify skill gaps, and receive AI-powered improvement suggestions.
+CareerLens AI is an intelligent resume analysis platform designed to help students and job seekers evaluate resume quality, identify skill gaps, and receive AI-powered improvement insights.

 The application mimics how modern Applicant Tracking Systems (ATS) and recruiters evaluate resumes, providing structured, data-driven insights that improve a candidate’s chances of selection.

 ---